Chart Color Schemes

 Infrastructure

-Whyalla Jenkins has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Whyalla Jenkins has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include the Whyalla Airport Upgrade, Hydrogen Jobs Plan - Worker Accommodation Strategy, Whyalla Hydrogen Power Plant and Electrolyser Facility, and Whyalla Steelworks Green Steel Transformation, with the following list providing details on those most relevant.
+No infrastructure changes have been identified by AreaSearch that could impact the area.
+Key projects include Whyalla Airport Upgrade, Hydrogen Jobs Plan - Worker Accommodation Strategy, Whyalla Hydrogen Jobs Plan (Hydrogen Power Plant and Electrolyser Facility), and Whyalla Steelworks Industrial Transformation.

 Professional plan users can use the search below to filter and access additional projects.